PsiLotY/greenhouse/README.md

 - [Contributors](#contributors)

 ## Setup
-First, the project is using the Pico Enviro+ module with the software from the following [link](https://gitlab.mi.hdm-stuttgart.de/iotee/firmware/-/packages).
+First, the project is using the Pico Enviro+ module with the firmware from the following [link](https://gitlab.mi.hdm-stuttgart.de/iotee/firmware/-/packages).
-To install the firmware, you need to connect your device to your pc while holding down the reset button on the back of case.
+To install the firmware, you need to connect your device to your pc while holding down the reset button on the back of the case.
 This will open the file explorer.
 Now you can upload the firmware (.uf2 file) to the module.

 ### Device Code Setup
 To add the python packages for the project you can run `pip install -r ./client/requirements.txt`.

 ### Terraform Setup
-Create a terraform.tfvars file in the terraform directory and insert the following code:
+Create a `terraform.tfvars` file in the terraform directory and insert the following code:
 ```terraform
 aws_access_key = ""
 aws_secret_key = ""